fernandospr/multiplatform-network-client-lib/contacts-backend-app/README.md

 The `Contact`s are stored in memory.

 ### How to compile & run?
-1. You'll need to compile `contacts-common-lib` first, as explained above.
+1. You'll need to compile `contacts-common-lib` first, as explained [here](../contacts-common-lib/README.md).
 2. Open the project in your favorite IDE and run the main function from `Application.kt`.

 You can now perform GET, POST and DELETE requests to `/api/contacts`.
 E.g: